> Peter Bellamy > Songs > The Way Through the Woods

 The Way Through the Woods

 The Way Through the Woods is a poem from Rudyard Kipling's book Rewards and Fairies.
 Peter Bellamy sang it on his second album of songs set to Kipling's poems, Merlin's Isle of Gramarye.
-He commented in the album's sleeve notes:
+He noted:

 The Way Through the Woods is a short descriptive song about a haunted wood, and is the companion piece to The Brookland Road.
 Both come from the (apparently) supernatural story Marklake Witches.
 I thought the tune was original, but it has been pointed out that it is suspiciously similar to the Lancashire song Poverty Knock!